 The guidelines explain the criteria used to determine which lists to include.
 Suffice to say, the master list created from the 47 individual lists allows the user to see which literary works have appeared most frequently on lists or books that cover all literary history, or at least the literay history of the "West" or "East."
 Unfortunately, many of these lists have implicitly been confined to West European nations and languages, and are often dominated by English-language works.
 Moreover, most of the lists have come from the United States, and some certainly suggest an unsurprising bias in favor of U S writers.
 However, in recent years, more lists representing a wider selection of cultural traditions have appeared.

 The links here take the form of a one-word tag for each list; these tags are used in the master list to indicate which, of the individual lists, each literary work appears in.
-Some of the lists still provide links to their pages at Macroscope 2013, the blog documenting the early development of this project and the selection of the initial 39 lists.
-Each blog post has a brief description of the provenance of the list in question, and a transcription of how it was presented in the original document in question.
-The blog posts also at times clarify how I interpreted certain ambiguous or broad selections made by the listmaker.
-All of the information in those posts is in the process of being transferred here as part of a brief explanation at the top of each list's page.
+The page for each list has a brief description of the provenance of the list, and will eventually feature a transcription of how it was presented in the original document.
+The descriptions lso at times clarify how certain ambiguous or broad selections made by the listmaker were interpreted.

 The next list to be added (probably after the site has been made into a searchable databaseperhaps in 2018): Malcolm Bradbury, ed., The Atlas of Literature ; *Atlas*.